MiguelRamosF/caradisiac/README.md

 # CARADISIAC

-Before starting the server, check your elasticsearch server is running and listenning the port 9200
+**Before starting the server**, check your elasticsearch server is running and listenning the port 9200

-To run the server, follow these commands:
+**To run the server**, follow these commands:

 ```sh
 npm install